boyter/scc/README.md

 ### Performance

-Generally `scc` will be very close to the runtime of `tokei` or faster than any other code counter out there.
+Generally `scc` will the fastest code counter compared to any I am aware of and have compared against.
+The below comparisons are taken from the fastest alternative counters.
+See `Other similar projects` above to see all of the other code counters compared against.
 It is designed to scale to as many CPU's cores as you can provide.

 However if you want greater performance and you have RAM to spare you can disable the garbage collector like the following on linux `GOGC=-1 scc .` which should speed things up considerably.